Commanvil/charon77.github.io/posts/git.md

 Collaborating codes can be hard, and while using flashdrives to copy codes can work, there are lots of concerns, like: what if we accidentally overwrite someone else's work?
-What if our work produces bugs we don't realize until later on?
+What if our work produce bugs we don't realize until later on?
 Can we rework our steps to fix the bugs?

-This section serves as a primer to Git, what is it, how to use it, when and why should you use Git.
+This section serves as a primer to Git, what it is, how it's used, when and why should you use Git.

 Even as a solo developer, you should still consider working with Git